MNOSIRAT/api-quiz/readme.md

 # Spring Boot Quiz!

-this repository is a Spring boot  Api which represent a simple sale system.
+Restful SpringBoot demo application, represents a simple sales system.
 ## Main Modules
 there are three main modules in the system:
  1. Products Module :